-- 6. Subject to the assertion of applicable privileges, respondent must answer fully, promptly and truthfully, any inquiries of the Office of Probation that are directed to him personally or in writing, relating to whether he is complying or has complied with these probation conditions; - 7.
-Within one year of the effective date of the Supreme Court's final disciplinary order in this proceeding, respondent must provide to the Office of Probation satisfactory proof of his attendance at a session of State Bar Ethics School and of passage of the test given at the end of that session, unless he previously completed the course within the prior two years (Rules Proc. of State Bar, rule 290); - 8.
-Respondent must obtain psychiatric or psychological treatment from a duly licensed psychiatrist, psychologist or clinical social worker at respondent's own expense at a minimum of one time per week, and must furnish evidence to the Office of Probation that he is so complying with each quarterly report.
-Treatment must continue for the period of probation or until a motion to modify this condition is granted and the ruling becomes final; - 9.
-The period of probation will commence on the effective date of the final disciplinary order of the Supreme Court imposing discipline in this proceeding; and - 10.
-At the expiration of the period of this probation, if respondent has complied with all of the terms and conditions of probation, the order of the Supreme Court suspending respondent from the practice of law for one year will be satisfied and that suspension will be terminated.
+6. Subject to the assertion of applicable privileges, respondent must answer fully, promptly and truthfully, any inquiries of the Office of Probation that are directed to him personally or in writing, relating to whether he is complying or has complied with these probation conditions;

+7. Within one year of the effective date of the Supreme Court's final disciplinary order in this proceeding, respondent must provide to the Office of Probation satisfactory proof of his attendance at a session of State Bar Ethics School and of passage of the test given at the end of that session, unless he previously completed the course within the prior two years (Rules Proc. of State Bar, rule 290);

-It is also recommended that if respondent is actually suspended for two years or more, he must remain actually suspended until he provides proof to the satisfaction of the State Bar Court of his rehabilitation, fitness to practice and learning and ability in the general law pursuant to standard 1.4(c)(ii), Standards for Attorney Sanctions for Professional Misconduct.
+8. Respondent must abstain from use of any alcoholic beverages, and must not use or possess any narcotics, dangerous or restricted drugs, controlled substances, marijuana, or associated paraphernalia, except with a valid prescription;

+9. Respondent must select a licensed medical laboratory approved by the Office of Probation.
+Respondent must furnish to the laboratory such blood and/or urine samples as may be required to show that respondent has abstained from alcohol and/or drugs.
+The samples must be furnished to the laboratory in such a manner as may be specified by the laboratory to ensure specimen integrity.
+Respondent must cause the laboratory to provide to the Office of Probation, at respondent's expense, a screening report on or before the 10th day of each month of the probation period, containing an analysis of respondent's blood and/or urine obtained not more than 10 days earlier;

+10. Respondent must maintain with the Office of Probation a current address and a current telephone number at which respondent can be reached.
+Respondent must return any call from the Office of Probation concerning testing of respondent's blood or urine within 12 hours.
+For good cause, the Office of Probation may require respondent to deliver respondent's urine and/or blood sample(s) for additional reports to the laboratory no later than six hours after actual notice to respondent that the Office of Probation requires an additional screening report;

+11. Upon the request of the Office of Probation, respondent must provide the Office of Probation with medical waivers and access to all of respondent's medical records.
+Revocation of any medical waiver is a violation of this condition.
+Any medical records obtained by the Office of Probation must be confidential and no information concerning them or their contents will be given to anyone except members of the Office of the Chief Trial Counsel, the Office of Probation, and the State Bar Court, who are directly involved with maintaining, enforcing or adjudicating these conditions;

+12. The period of probation will commence on the effective date of the final disciplinary order of the Supreme Court imposing discipline in this proceeding; and

+13. At the expiration of the period of this probation, if respondent has complied with all of the terms and conditions of probation, the order of the Supreme Court suspending respondent from the practice of law for one year will be satisfied and that suspension will be terminated.